 [Section 20 inserted by No. 22 of 2012 s.
 24.]

-21. Terms and conditions of employment of operational staff and wages staff
+21. Operational staff and wages staff, engagement and remuneration etc. of

 (1) The PSMA Part 3 does not apply to operational staff or wages staff.

 (2) The powers to engage, transfer, promote and otherwise manage operational staff and wages staff are vested in the FES Commissioner.